 - The reason judgments need to be addressed is that the unsatisfied judgment can transfer into the home the buyer is buying

-- Any assets owned by the judgment debtor can be liened by the judgment creditor
+- Any assets owned by the judgment debtor can turn into a lien if the judgment creditor pursues enforcement actions

-- However, there are lenders who will approve borrowers for FHA Loan with unsatisfied judgment and tax liens as long as the borrowers have a written payment agreement and has made three timely payments
+- However, there are lenders who will approve borrowers for FHA Loan with unsatisfied judgment and tax liens as long as the borrowers have a written payment agreement and have made three timely payments

 This holds true as long as they have a written payment agreement or are willing to pay it off at closing and have the title company record it.